Rimsha-Zulfiqar/FE-Code-Challenge/README.md

 # How to Run?
 To run this project locally, follow these steps:

-* Clone the repository: git clone [https://github.com/username/repository.git](https://github.com/Rimsha-Zulfiqar/FE-Code-Challenge.git)
+* Clone the repository: git clone [https://github.com/Rimsha-Zulfiqar/FE-Code-Challenge.git](https://github.com/Rimsha-Zulfiqar/FE-Code-Challenge.git)
 * Navigate to the project directory: cd rest-countries-explorer
-* Open the index.html file in a web browser.
+* Open the homepage.html file in a web browser.

 # API References
 The REST Countries API documentation can be found at: [REST Countries API Docs](https://restcountries.com/)

-# Tests

 # Build Status / Errors